Informatievlaanderen/basisregisters-acmidm/README.md

 The repository includes two `docker-compose` files.
 The first is located at the root of the repo and is used to manually test the above described samples.

-The second `docker-compose` file is located under `test\Be.Vlaanderen.Basisregisters.AcmIdm.Tests.ContainerHelper` under the name `identityserverfake_test.yml`.
+The second `docker-compose` file is located under `test\Be.Vlaanderen.Basisregisters.Auth.Tests.ContainerHelper` under the name `identityserverfake_test.yml`.
 This file is used to run the integration tests.

 Both files run a docker image provided by the [identity-server-fake ](https://github.com/Informatievlaanderen/identity-server-fake) repo.
 The fake identity server is configured by the acm.json files under \identityserver next to the `docker-compose` files.